vyomasystems-lab/riscv-ctb-challenge-hassanraza-10x/challenge_level3/directed_test/README.md

 ![mismatch](/images/challenge3_directed_mismatch.png)

 On spike, the `or` operation has generated `0x0dfbffbf`, which is the correct result.
-While, on the given desgin `0x0df25d05` has been generated which is not correct.
+While, on the given design `0x0df25d05` has been generated which is not correct.

 ```